 A National Harbor getaway offers plenty of fun, food and relaxation for all ages in a lovely, waterfront location that will make you feel miles away from your everyday life.
 Just across the Potomac from Virginia, at the southern edge of Washington DC, the location by the river makes you feel secluded and special, even if you’re only staying for a bit.

-We enjoyed an adults-only overnight on our first stay, but there is plenty of family fun too, and we saw several larger groups including multi-generational families, and a group of bridesmaids with matching shirts.
+We enjoyed an adults-only overnight on our first stay at National Harbor, but there is plenty of family fun too.
+We saw several larger groups too, including multi-generational families and a group of bridesmaids with matching shirts.

 Fun Things to Do at National Harbor